 Root Canal Treatments – What to Expect

 Do you need a root canal?
-An infected tooth can be successfully saved and treated with a root canal if detected in time.
+An infected tooth can be saved and treated with a root canal if detected in time.

 What is Root Canal Treatment?